 Renters insurance

 Renting an apartment rather than buying a house could be a cheaper option.
 But in this case, you may still want to consider purchasing a renters insurance policy.
-In fact, some Miami landlords require tenants to carry renters insurance before signing a lease.
+In fact, many Miami landlords require tenants to carry renters insurance before signing a lease.

 A standard renters insurance policy covers personal property, personal liability and additional living expenses.
 It’s one of the cheapest types of insurance you can get, and it’s much less expensive than homeowners insurance.